CubesAndCubes/anatomize/README.md

 Anatomize matchers are much more powerful than RegExps.
 They are provided with the following methods in the order presented here:

-- `readChar()` : Reads the next character, adding it to the match result, and returns it.
+- `readChar()` : Adds the next character to the match result, discards it from the buffer, and returns it.

 - `peekChar(offset = 0)` : Returns the, shifted by the provided offset, next character (without reading).

-- `omitChar()` : Reads the next character without adding it to the match result and returns it.
+- `omitChar()` : Discards the next character from the buffer without adding it to the match result and returns it.

-- `isEOF()` : Returns whether or not there are more characters to read.
+- `isEOF()` : Returns whether or not there are more characters to read from the buffer.

 - `charAt(index)` : Returns the character at the provided index.